gwenjo/MS3-asian-flavours/README.md

 In the beginning I had a few problems with mongodb.
 I started over several times because I didn't know where my mistake was.
 This has all been solved and all data is correct in MongoDB.

+At first you could also enter letters to enter the servings and duration time.
+I changed this by adjusting the input, now you can only enter numbers.

 ## **Deployment**
 ---